n0spoon/ot-harjoitustyo/README.md

 **Do not input decimals as fractions e.g. 1/2, 3/8 or 1/10, these won't be processed**

+## Note about Python-version

+Application has been tested with Python `3.8`.
+Older versions of Python might not function as intended.

 ## Command line functions

 ### Tests